janbajana/magnum-build/doc/setup-linux.md

 ## 1.2 Android SDK/NDK Tools

 You can install Android SDK tools using package manager or Android Studio directly.
+Skip this section if you do not target Android.

 The Android NDK/SDK and tools needs to be available and the following environment variables should be set: